Improving Molecular Design by Stochastic Iterative Target Augmentation: Stochastic Iterative Target Augmentation

 \section{Stochastic Iterative Target Augmentation}

-Our method can be applied to any conditional or unconditional generation task with task-specific constraints.
-For example, conditional molecular design~\citep{jin2019multi,jin2018learning} is the task of transforming a given molecule $X$ into another compound $Y$ with improved chemical properties, while constraining $Y$ to remain similar to $X$ (Figure \ref{fig:molecule}).
+We present our method in the context of conditional molecular design~\citep{jin2019multi,jin2018learning}, the task of transforming a given molecule $X$ into another compound $Y$ with improved chemical properties, while constraining $Y$ to remain similar to $X$ (Figure \ref{fig:molecule}).
 The corresponding unconditional task takes no input, seeking only to generate molecules with desired properties.

 As our method can be adapted to the unconditional setting by just dropping the input conditioning, we present our method in the conditional context.
-For a given input $X$, the model learns to generate an output $Y$ satisfying $\vc_{X,Y}=1$ for some constraint $\vc$, represented as a binary indicator function.
+For a given input $X$, the model learns to generate an output $Y$ satisfying $\vc=1 | X, Y$ for some constraint $\vc$, represented as a binary random variable whose value is a function of $X$ and $Y$.
 (That is, $\vc$ corresponds to our filter.)
+For example, in conditional molecular generation, $\vc=1$ if $Y$ exceeds a specified property score threshold while being sufficiently similar to $X$.
 The proposed augmentation framework can be applied to any translation model $P$ trained on an existing dataset $\mathcal{D}=\{(X_i, Y_i)\}$, independent of the specific model architecture.
 As illustrated in Figure~\ref{fig:train_filter}, our method is an iterative procedure in which each iteration consists of the following two steps: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textbf{Augmentation Step}: Let $\gD$ be the original dataset and $\gD_t$ the training set at iteration $t$.
-To construct the next augmented training set $\gD_{t+1}$, we feed each input $X_i \in \gD$ into the translation model up to $C$ times to sample $C$ candidate translations $Y_i^1 \dots Y_i^{C}$.\footnote{One could augment $\gD_t$ instead of $\gD$ and continuously expand the dataset, but the empirical effect is small (see Appendix \ref{more_molopt_exp}).
+To construct the next epoch's augmented training set $\gD_{t_1}$, we first initialize $\gD_{t+1} = \gD$.
+We then feed each input $X_i \in \gD$ into the translation model up to $C$ times to sample candidate translations $Y_i^1 \dots Y_i^{C}$.\footnote{One could initialize $\gD_{t+1} = \gD_{t}$ instead of $\gD_{t+1} = \gD$ and continuously expand the dataset, but the empirical effect is small (see Appendix \ref{more_molopt_exp}).
 Note our augmentation step can be trivially parallelized for speed.} We take the first $K$ distinct translations for each $X_i$ satisfying the constraint $\vc$ and add them to $\gD_{t+1}$.
 When we do not find $K$ distinct valid translations, we simply add copies of the original translation $Y_i$ to $\gD_{t+1}$ to preserve balance.
 In the unconditional setting, we instead just sample up to $C|\gD|$ outputs and accept up to $K|\gD|$ distinct new targets.

 \item \textbf{Training Step}: We continue to train the model $P^{(t)}$ over the new training set $\gD_{t+1}$ for one epoch. \end{itemize}

 The above training procedure is summarized in Algorithm~\ref{alg:algorithm}.
 As the constraint $\vc$ is known a priori, we can construct an external property filter to remove generated outputs that violate $\vc$ during the augmentation step.
 At test time, we also use this filter to screen predicted outputs.
 To propose the final translation of a given input $X$, we sample up to $L$ outputs from the model until we find one satisfying the constraint $\vc$.
 If all $L$ attempts fail for a particular input, we output the first of the failed attempts.